caiyuqing/Open-DPSM/v4/Readme.md

 - Press `Next` then `Start event extraction` to do event extraction for one movie

 - When it is completed, event trace (luminance changes) per image region will be automatically saved as a pickle file in **"Visual events"** folder (under "Output" folder).
-Press `Next movie` to move on to the next eye-tracking file.

 - If use the screen-centered mode, event extraction will only be performed to one "participant" named "sc".
 All the participants will use the same files of events extracted in modeling step.